Delish Eats: Craving Hot Pot? Try Buffet Town in San Juan

 Restaurant Story

-Buffet Town opened on January 28, 2024, offering a Japanese and Asian fusion buffet plus unlimited hotpot.
+Buffet Town opened on January 28, 2024, offering a Japanese and Asian fusion buffet plus unlimited hotpot (in other words: shabu-shabu).
 In the midst of the City of San Juan, arguably Metro Manila’s foodie haven, is another family-friendly spot that you should try out.

 What's the Vibe and Venue Like